-- 1. Students should consult with Counselors to determine the most appropriate General Education patterns for their intended majors and transfer institutions. - 2.
-To be eligible for IGETC certification a student must have completed most of the transfer units at one or more California community college(s). - Courses taken as preparation for a major will also satisfy the corresponding portion of the IGETC requirements.
-Each course used to fulfill IGETC requirements must be completed with a - Each course used to fulfill IGETC requirements must be completed with a minimum grade of "C" or better. - Advanced placement exams can be used to satisfy all areas of IGETC except for the critical thinking-English composition and oral communication requirements.
+- Students should consult with Counselors to determine the most appropriate General Education patterns for their intended majors and transfer institutions. - 2.
+To be eligible for IGETC certification a student must have completed most of the transfer units at one or more California community college(s). - 3.
+Courses taken as preparation for a major will also satisfy the corresponding portion of the IGETC requirements. - 4.
+Each course used to fulfill IGETC requirements must be completed with a minimum grade of "C" or better. - Advanced placement exams can be used to satisfy all areas of IGETC except for the critical thinking-English composition and oral communication requirements.
 IGETC policy is to accept a score of 3 or higher to clear one course.